Amorpha nana (Fragrant False Indigo)

 Please visit our sponsors

 Photos by K. Chayka taken in Lac Qui Parle WMA.
-Photos courtesy Peter M. Dziuk taken in Lac Qui Parle WMA and in North Dakota.
+Photos by Peter M. Dziuk taken in Lac Qui Parle WMA and in North Dakota.

 Have you seen this plant in Minnesota, or have any other comments about it?